Policy goals and objectives

 There should be a reason why a policy exists.
 A policy is not formulated unless it is thought to be necessary or to have a benefit.
 In other words the policy exists for a purpose and this may be often expressed in the form of an "underpinning principle".

-For example, the underpinning principle for a Quality Service Policy might be to increase sales and profitability.
+For example, the underpinning principle for a Quality Service Policy might be to protect the brand of the organisation.
+Here are a few more examples.

 Policy